Is there anything better than warm apple crisp baking in the oven?

 This healthy apple crisp recipe is great for entertaining because it can almost entirely be made in advance.
 I make the apples and the topping ahead of time and divide the the apples among the ramekins.
 When I’m about ready to serve it, I sprinkle on the topping and pop them in the oven.

 I like to make these extra festive by sprinkling them with pomegranates.
-Serve with vanilla ice cream and dig in!
+Serve with vanilla ice cream or coconut cream and dig in!

 - 4 apples, cut into approx. 1-inch cubes